History of the

 Imagine.
 Inspire.
 Enjoy.

 Phineas Taylor Barnum knew better than anyone else in creation that every crowd had a silver (dollar) lining.
-Barnum was the master mythmaker and he’s still a favorite subject of playwrights and authors because he was so upfront and amiable about his humbuggery.
-“There’s a sucker born every minute” is a Barnum quote entrenched in cliché history.
-Now more than 100 years after his death it’s in some ways fitting and in other ways sad that he is most esteemed and credited for that oft-parroted apocryphal expression.
+Barnum was the master mythmaker and he???s still a favorite subject of playwrights and authors because he was so upfront and amiable about his humbuggery. ???There???s a sucker born every minute??? is a Barnum quote entrenched in clich?? history.
+Now more than 100 years after his death it???s in some ways fitting and in other ways sad that he is most esteemed and credited for that oft-parroted apocryphal expression.
 If he ever said it, no historian has ever been able to document it.
 The statement may have found its place as a corruption of a Barnum suggestion or attributed to Barnum by one of his circus rivals.

 The real legacy of Barnum???showman, circus innovator, author, philosopher, humanitarian, public servant, humorist and even Bridgeport mayor???has been clouded over by the obfuscation of the man???s many promotions.

 That old huckster impression lingering these many years overshadows his contributions to the entertainment profession and to Bridgeport.
 But as Barnum said, ???I don???t care what they say about me if they only say something.???